Skip to main content

 Dr. Mike Beerman, Ph.D.
 '07

-Principal Aerospace Systems Engineer, Blue Origin
+Principal aerospace systems engineer, Blue Origin

 Mike Beerman is a Principal Aerospace Systems Engineer at Blue Origin, where he leads reusable thermal protection system development and testing for the New Glenn rocket.
 With a Ph.D. in Materials Science and Engineering from the University of Washington, Mike has spent 19 years advancing aerospace technology—from composite fuselage systems at Boeing and structural ceramics at Northrop Grumman, to hypersonic materials and re-entry vehicle technologies at Andrews Space and Intellectual Ventures.
 His work spans arc jet testing at NASA facilities, agile manufacturing systems, and establishing new test capabilities at Blue Origin.
 Mike holds patents in satellite recovery and composite fuselage fabrication, has published in leading journals on fluid mechanics and materials science, and brings a unique perspective shaped by his Peace Corps service in the 1990s.
 He is passionate about mentoring the next generation of engineers and regularly works with students and early career professionals to inspire careers in aerospace.